 “Help!
 I feel insecure and have to ”become someone” now.
 How do I do this?”

-You are becoming someone new right now, the process has already started.
+You are becoming someone new right now; the process has already started.
 Work actively against what is happening.
-In fact the challenges you face are the lessons Julie and I will use to strengthen you against.
+The challenges you face are the lessons Julie, and I will use to strengthen you against.
 Part of such a process often includes finding a place to be or calling to those around you to reinforce your future self.
-So in part our process at One River / Personal Tao does include accepting a person as a student to help them not be alone or insecure and then to add an active framework to work against rather then languishing in fear or doing nothing.
+So in part, our process at One River / Personal Tao does include accepting a person as a student to help them not be alone or insecure and then to add an active framework to work against rather than languishing in fear or doing nothing.

 The Steps to Becoming Someone